Director of Schools

 State Average 2016 (High School) – 93.9%

-The students, teachers, administrators, and parents have much to be proud of and to celebrate.
-We will continue to work diligently to help improve both achievement and growth.
+Students, teachers, administrators, and parents have much to be proud of in Wilson County.
+We will continue working diligently to improve in the areas of academic achievement and growth.